hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

                 .content("content of my first post")
                 .build();

-Compare to following legacy approache, the Builder pattern is more friendly to developers, and the code is more readable.
+Compare to following legacy new an object, the Builder pattern is more friendly to developers, and codes become more readable.

 	Post post = new Post();
 	post.setTitle("title of my first post");